digitalservicebund/ris-adm-literature/doc/adr/0006-testing-strategies.md

 - We prefer to not test implementation but behavior
   - This may be difficult at times as e.g. SpringBoot aims at testing the application "layers" in isolation.
 - We prefer tests to be isolated / independent from each other
+- We require a test coverage (lines of code) greater than 90%

 - We'll apply these rules to new tests/functionality first.
 Existing tests/functionality will be transitioned over time.